prathmesh-ka-github/9anime-clone/README.md

 This clone is not responsive at all cause I was not up to the level for learning responsiveness when I made this clone.
 But maybe in future I will try to make it responsive.
 Maybe.
+It uses the vanilla css for styling and has 0 javascript code behind for the working